awyspr/fieldnotes/x2026-03-XX-marketplace-private-offers-into-ace-opportunity.md

 that ACE and Marketplace teams have been historically separate.

 tl;dr
-* you can kick off an ACE opportunity from a Marketplace action if "agreement" being the trigger but not "request private offer" being the trigger.
+* you can kick off an ACE opportunity from a Marketplace action with "agreement" being the trigger but not "request private offer" being the trigger.
 * with 1-step manual handling you can do the same with "private offer" as well.
 Automagic is just not quite strong enough.